 Belfast's classical Renaissance-style City Hall was built in fine, white Portland stone in 1906.
-Highlights of the free, 45-minute guided tour include the sumptuous, wedding-cake Italian marble and colourful stained glass of the entrance hall and rotunda; an opportunity to sit on the mayor's throne in the council chamber; and the idiosyncratic portraits of past lord mayors.
+Highlights of the free, 45-minute guided tour include the sumptuous, wedding-cake Italian marble and colourful stained glass of the entrance hall and rotunda; an opportunity to sit on the mayor's throne in the council chamber and try on the robes; and the idiosyncratic portraits of past lord mayors.
 Each is allowed to choose his or her own artist and the variations in personal style are intriguing.

 The Industrial Revolution transformed Belfast in the 19th century.
 The city's rapid rise to muck-and-brass prosperity manifested in the extravagance of the building, which was paid for with the gas supply company's profits.
 The hall is fronted by a statue of a rather dour 'we are not amused' Queen Victoria.
 The bronze figures on either side of her symbolise the textile and shipbuilding industries.
 The child at the back represents education.

 At the northeastern corner of the grounds is a statue of Sir Edward Harland, the Yorkshire-born marine engineer who founded the Harland & Wolff shipyards and who served as mayor of Belfast from 1885 to 1886.
 To his south stands a memorial to the victims of the Titanic.